Skip to main content

 Nationality Restrictions

-This program does not accept applications from nationals of: Nationals of Iran, North Korea, and certain sanctioned states are ineligible
+This program does not accept applications from nationals of: Nationals of Iran, North Korea, and countries subject to OFAC, UN, or EU sanctions are ineligible, Russian and Belarusian nationals suspended from 2023 (ongoing policy review)

 Investment Routes